naclonts/chaos-daemon/README.md

 ### Behavior

 - Erratic LED manipulation from Raspberry Pi 5 node
-- Portal to eldritch language model
+- Portal to eldritch language model that can control the LEDs via MCP calls